alphagov/rp-onboarding-tech-docs/source/pages/saml/saml.rst

 - configure an off-the-shelf product to use as a Service Provider
 - build your own Service Provider

+Whatever option you choose, you must :ref:`run SAML compliance tests <samlComplianceTool>` to check you can send and receive SAML messages successfully.

 .. _saml_docs:

 .. rubric:: Verify Service Provider